-Customer-Centric Returns: 5 Ways to Improve Your Marketplace Refund Policy
+Customer-Centric Returns: 5 Ways To Improve Your Marketplace Refund Policy

-Fortunately, you’re not alone.
+You’re not alone.

-Finding success in ecommerce requires you to think about your customers above everything else.
+Finding success in e-commerce requires you to think about your customers above everything else.
 With so many options to choose from, the modern buyer simply doesn’t have much patience for a frustrating experience.
 Returns are no different.

-Why You Should Consider a Customer-centric Approach for Your Online Marketplace
+Why You Should Consider A Customer-Centric Approach For Your Online Marketplace

 Some readers might think this sounds counterintuitive.
-Wouldn’t a complicated refund policy help reduce returns since customers won’t want to jump through hoops?
+Wouldn’t a complicated marketplace refund policy help reduce returns since customers won’t want to jump through hoops?
 A simpler, customer-centric approach would only increase returns!

 While that thought may be true for one-off purchases, the overall mentality doesn’t jive with today’s consumers.
 They expect brands to try and meet their needs, and they’re only loyal to those that do.
-Providing a simpler return policy helps instill the trust that’s necessary for long-term relationships that lead to repeat customers in the end.
+Providing a simpler marketplace refund policy helps instill the trust that’s necessary for long-term relationships that lead to repeat customers in the end.

-5 Ways to Build a Customer-Centric Refund Process
+5 Ways To Build A Customer-Centric Refund Process

 Nonetheless, the effort is worth it, and we’ve got a few tips that can help you get started.